prakashsharma19/latex/README.md

             document.getElementById('undoButton').style.display = 'block';

-            // Ensure the cursor remains in place for the next cut document.getElementById('output').focus();
+            // Keep the cursor in the same position for the next cut document.getElementById('output').focus();
         }